The myth of Enuma Elish or the Babylonian creation epic

 vintage god with sceptre

 Apsû's death made Tiamat furious.
-Filled with rage, she decided to get revenge and created a terrifying army of eleven monsters to help her fight.
+Filled with rage, she decided to get revenge and created a terrifying army of eleven monsters to help her fight, these were:

 It was Marduk, Ea's son, who then stepped forward.
 He offered to fight Tiamat, but only if he was granted supreme authority over all the gods if he won.